freedict/tools/api/file_manager/README.md

 ------------

 This script required python > 3.4.
 Depending on the configure file access method, either rsync or sshfs is required, too.
-It is adviced to install and configure sshfs, if a decent internet connection is available.
+It is advised to install and configure sshfs, if a decent internet connection is available.
 If you run Debian or Ubuntu, execute: